harshrai96/TreeHMM/README.md

 ### Usage

-* def baumWelchRecursion(hmm, observation, kn_states=None, kn_verify=None):
+* def baumWelchRecursion(hmm, observation, observed_states_training_nodes=None, observed_states_validation_nodes=None):

 ### Arguments

 * hmm: It is a dictionary given as output by initHMM.py file
 * observation: observation is a list of list consisting "k" lists for "k" features, each vector being a character series of discrete emission values at different nodes serially sorted by node number
-* kn_states: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
+* observed_states_training_nodes: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
 First column should be the node number and the second column being the corresponding known state values of the nodes
-* kn_verify: (Optional) It is a (L * 2) dataframe where L is the number of validation nodes where state values are known.
+* observed_states_validation_nodes: (Optional) It is a (L * 2) dataframe where L is the number of validation nodes where state values are known.
 First column should be the node number and the second column being the corresponding known state values of the nodes

 ### Returns
 * newparam: A dictionary containing estimated Transition and Emission probability matrices